Tyler Mason: Senior career

 In February 2024, he ran a new personal best 60m hurdles time of 7.65 seconds as he finished runner-up to compatriot Rasheed Broadbell in Fayetteville, Arkansas.
-He was subsequently selected to run for Jamaica at the 2024 World Athletics Indoor Championships in Glasgow.
+He was subsequently selected to run for Jamaica at the 2024 World Athletics Indoor Championships in Glasgow where he did not qualify to the semifinals running 7.86 in the heats for 6th place.
 In July 2024, he was officially selected as a reserve for the Jamaican team at the 2024 Paris Olympics.